madfish-solutions/yupana-protocol-core/README.md

 # BasicLendingProtocol

 # Description
-Landing Protocol contracts are under development.
+Lending Protocol contracts are under development.
 In this repository, you can follow the development and changes.

 # Architecture